 3. Disciplinary Probation.
 A notice to the student that his/her actions are unacceptable within the College community.
 This sanction will be primarily used in cases of serious or consistent policy violations.
 Disciplinary Probation will be for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to be violating any College policies during the probationary period.
 Any violation committed during the probationary period will result in a review of the student’s status at Marist.
 This sanction results in the loss of three (3) priority points.

 4. Deferred Suspension from the Residence Hall.
 A definite period of observation and review.
 If a student is again found responsible for any further College policy violations including failure to complete previously imposed sanctions or adhere to previously imposed conditions, restriction from College-operated housing and housing grounds may be immediately imposed for a definite period of time.
 This sanction results in the loss of four (4) priority points.
 Any student on Deferred Residence Hall Suspension may not be allowed to participate in the housing room selection process and therefore not be eligible for college housing.

 5. Residence Hall Expulsion.
 Permanent removal of the student from the residence facility.
-This sanction most likely will result in a permanent banned from all residence facilities.
+This sanction most likely will result in a student being permanently banned from all residence facilities.
 (Please note that students dismissed from the residence facility for disciplinary reasons will not be entitled to any refund of residence fees).